 Despite their outward simplicity, contact lenses accomplish a complex job.
 These thin optical devices, which allow people to see clearly, date all the way back to 1887 – but it isn’t clear who we can thank for the invention.
 Some sources say that German glassblower F.A.
 Muller created the glass contact lens in 1887, while other reports say Swiss physician Adolf E. Fick and Paris optician Edouard Kalt teamed up to create the first glass contact lens in 1888 (source).
 Modern contact lenses are generally comfortable and easy to use, but they require more upkeep than glasses.
 Learn how to take care of contact lenses to keep your eyes healthy.

-Your eyes play such a vital role in your everyday life that experiencing issues with your vision can be nerve-wracking.
+Your eyes play such a vital role in your everyday life, so experiencing issues with your vision can be nerve-wracking.
 Whether you’ve accidentally scratched your eye during a DIY bang trim or you’re seeing flashes, seek medical attention immediately.
 Read up on the most common types of eye emergencies, so you can recognize the symptoms and receive help.

 According to the Centers for Disease Control and Prevention, more than 30 million Americans wear contact lenses, and nearly 80 percent of people who wear contacts opt for soft contact lenses.
 There are several types of soft contact lenses available, and exploring the possibilities can help you to decide which of these are the best fit for you.
 [Read more…]